luriol/Cryopreservation/README.md

 ## File descriptions

+- **sine_transform_test.ibynb** This file executes the sine tranform using only odd harmonics on both a test data set and on real experimental data.
+Seems to work
 - **capacitor_time_domain.ipynb**
   This file tests whether the time-domain signal from a capacitor can be reverse-transformed to recover the original complex impedance.
 In particular, it explores whether only the real part is needed.